bpftrace/bpftrace/docs/reference_guide.md

 Kernel: 5.4

-These are eBPF iterator probes, that allows iteration over kernel objects.
+These are eBPF iterator probes, that allow iteration over kernel objects.

 Iterator probe can't be mixed with any other probe, not even other iterator.

-Each iterator probe provides set of fields that could be accessed with ctx pointer.
+Each iterator probe provides set of fields that can be accessed with ctx pointer.
 User can display set of available fields for iterator via -lv options as described below.